Share your gifts: Honoring our United Methodist vow

 As part of the Baptismal Covenant, United Methodists vow to participate in a local congregation through their prayers, presence, gifts, service and witness.
 While the term “gifts” often brings to mind money, there’s much more to it.

 “It’s not just about finances.
 It’s about our whole lives.
 That includes our spiritual gifts.
 That includes talents we have.
 That includes everything that we’ve received from anybody.
-We offer all of that to God,” said the Rev. Taylor Burton-Edwards, director of worship resources for Discipleship Ministries.
+We offer all of that to God,” said the Rev. Taylor Burton-Edwards, former director of worship resources for Discipleship Ministries.
 “How does your life become a channel of God’s overflowing gifts to you and through you to the world?”

 Burton-Edwards said it’s important for church leaders to ask members what gifts they have to offer so that they can figure out how best to utilize their time and talents.